Traditional vs Digital Billboards Which is better?

-If you’re looking at expanding your marketing mix to include billboard advertising, you might be asking yourself what’s better for your brand, paper or digital billboards.
+If you're looking at expanding your marketing mix to include billboard advertising, you might be asking yourself what’s better for your brand: traditional (static) billboards or digital billboards?

 Display and Design